Rule 5.1 The Parliamentary Bureau

 (c) between the beginning of January and the end of February each year for the Stages of a Budget Bill.

-3. “Consideration of draft budgets” means consideration by committees of documents laid before the Parliament setting out preliminary draft budgets of public expenditure in the forthcoming financial year.
+3. “Consideration of draft budgets” means consideration by committees of documents laid before the Parliament setting out preliminary draft budgets of public revenue and expenditure in the forthcoming financial year.

 4. “Financial year” means the year beginning on 1 April.